 assets in almost all retail distribution channels.
 The company's

-international presence gives it a more sustainable long-term
+international presence gives it a more sustainable long-term growth

-and product diversity of the company also insulate it from market
+product diversity of the company also insulate it from market

-volatility to a great extent and provide a steady source of
+volatility to a great extent and provide a steady source of income.

 The company has one of the strongest comparable sales per square